sastpg/OSLab/README.md

 Instructor: jjm

 ## Notes
 This repository is created for synchronizing codes between different machines and reference.
-The codes will be submitted to PTA for **duplication checking**, please obey the code of academic.
+The codes will be submitted to PTA for **duplication checking**, please obey the code of academy.

 ## Contents
 ### Lab0